Rayquaza01/quick-tab-switch/BUILD.md

 # Building Complete Extension

 The source code is in `./src`.
-It is written in TypeScript and compiled and bundled using Parcel. "webextension-polyfill-ts" is included from the npm package.
+It is written in TypeScript and compiled and bundled using webpack. "webextension-polyfill" is included from the npm package.

 Run
 ```shell